SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/WorkflowLock.md

 * **Unique IDs:** Use clear and descriptive `workflowLockId`s to avoid accidental conflicts.
 You can intentionally reuse the same ID in different workflows if you want them to be mutually exclusive.
 * **Use Cases:** This node is most effective for non-critical background tasks that can be delayed or skipped without impacting the core user experience.
-It is particularly powerful in multi-computer or multi-model setups, allowing a fast "responder" model to remain available while a slower "worker" model is busy.
+It is particularly useful in multi-computer or multi-model setups, allowing a fast "responder" model to remain available while a slower "worker" model is busy.